Guide to Using the pgvector PostgreSQL Extension in ServBay

 71

-1The script will connect to your PostgreSQL database, retrieve vector data, and open a 3D scatter plot window using Matplotlib.
+1The script connects to your PostgreSQL database, reads vector data, and pops up a window with a 3D scatter plot using Matplotlib.

 Frequently Asked Questions (FAQ)